aclemons/emailrelay/doc/windows.rst

 boot-time.
-If you are setting this up manually you must first have a one-line batch file called *emailrelay-start.bat* that contains all the command-line options for running the E-MailRelay server, and you must have a simple configuration file called *emailrelay-service.cfg* that points to it.
-The configuration file must be in the same directory as the *emailrelay-service.exe* executable.
+If you are setting this up manually you must first have a one-line batch file called *emailrelay-start.bat* that contains all the command-line options for running the E-MailRelay server, and you must have a simple service-wrapper configuration file called *emailrelay-service.cfg* that points to it, and this must be in the same directory as the service wrapper executable (\ *emailrelay-service.exe*\ ).

 The batch file should contain a single line, something like this: